mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 - **Result**: I spent more time managing TinyPilot in 2022 than in 2021.
 - **Grade**: D

 I'd estimate that I work 40-50 hours per week.
 I wrote a little more on my blog and participated slightly more in TinyPilot's software development.

+I added a new team, and people expanded their roles.
+It's not just the work of training a new person, it's defining how they fit into other processes.
+And the more people you have, the more complexity there is in designing workflows that involve multiple people and multiple teams.

 ### Ship a new TinyPilot hardware product